Insist on Evidence Based Waterline Cleaner

 How often should the full strength MicroCLEAR treatment be repeated?

 - The full strength, overnight treatment was designed as an initial step that only needs to be performed once.
-It should bring the bacterial counts down to a level that MicroCLEAR can maintain with the daily use treatment under typical conditions.
-If the office will be closed for a week or longer the full strength treatment can be repeated to ensure bacterial counts are acceptable for use.
-We suggest you repeat this full strength treatment only if you notice the bacterial counts increasing.
+It should bring the microbe counts down to a level that MicroCLEAR can maintain with the daily use treatment under typical conditions.
+If the office will be closed for a week or longer the full strength treatment can be repeated to ensure microbe counts are acceptable for use.
+We suggest you repeat this full strength treatment only if you notice the microbe counts increasing.
 We do not recommend doing this step more than once every few months.